We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The suspension straps also increase the difficulty of workouts by adding an element of instability to bodyweight moves, which helps you use more of your core muscles.

-Plus, because it’s lightweight and adjustable, the system is ideal for small spaces and people of all sizes and fitness levels.
+Plus, because it’s lightweight and adjustable, the system is great for small spaces and people of all sizes and fitness levels.

 While the company offers a more advanced kit, the Home2 system is a good option for beginners.
-It includes a TRX suspension training strap, suspension anchor, door anchor, mesh travel pouch, and 35-page workout guide.
+It includes a TRX suspension training strap, suspension anchor, door anchor, and a mesh travel pouch.

 Best adjustable dumbbells